joseph-a-levine/authoring/now/index.md

 ## Reading

 I read more books in 2021 than I expect to read in any other calendar year.
 I attribute this to:
-- Internet was sufficiently expensive in Sierra Leone to discourage all video streaming and marginal browsing,
+- -Internet was sufficiently expensive in Sierra Leone to discourage all video streaming and marginal browsing,
-- Work stress was very high, so I escaped into books as frequently as I could.
+- -Work stress was very high, so I escaped into books as frequently as I could,
-- While I played football, hockey, and water polo socially, that was the extent of my social life.
+- -While I played football, hockey, and water polo socially, that was the extent of my social life.

 I won't read as much in 2022.
 But here are some of my favorites from the past couple of months.